martadiridolfi/MOR/README.md

 - Speed-Up Analysis: Comparative analysis of the computational speed relative to the classically used Galerkin POD method.

 ### Usage
+- Report: The pdf file containes the report with a detailed theoretical explanation of the three model order reduction methods, numerical results obtained and some related observations.
 - Loading Models:
     The repository includes pre-trained PINNs and FFNNs models that can be easily loaded for inference.
+In particular the file ending containing '_exact' in the model name are trained on benchmark problem data, while the others are related to the project task.

 - Running the Notebook:
     Follow the steps in each section of the notebook to reproduce the results and apply the methods to your own tasks.

+- Results: Main results have been saved in the .csv files.

 ## Conclusion
 The three techniques evaluated in this report—Proper Orthogonal Decomposition (POD), Physics-